 It would be difficult to imagine this picturesque holiday complex found in Pontarddulais near Swansea, being anything other than a totally natural occurring phenomenon.
 One certainly would never imagine that in fact it was totally man made and had been designed and made by one man alone.

 The peace and tranquility that is White Springs today is the result of love and dedication.

-As he started his new project little did he realise at the time that he was about to embark on a career change that would mark the start of a journey that would continue over the next twenty five years, resulting in one of the most famous UK's premier fisheries, winning awards and being voted one of the UK's top fisheries and becoming as much loved by the fishermen for his work and dedication to the site as the fishermen's love for the fish themselves.
+As he started his new project little did he realise at the time that he was about to embark on a career change that would mark the start of a journey that would continue over the next thirty five years, resulting in one of the most famous UK's premier fisheries, winning awards and being voted one of the UK's top fisheries and becoming as much loved by the fishermen for his work and dedication to the site as the fishermen's love for the fish themselves.

 An Idea is Born

 Vince very early on discovered that the area was prone to spring wells, as this sleepy rather low valley had a naturally occurring high water table and it was realised that every time he dug a hole on the site it would be full of water the next day.

 In the beginning this caused a lot of frustration for Vince as it was proving annoying when trying to extract the peat, something that he had not bargained on and didn't quite figure in with his business plans, however as the project started to take shape and not being the sort of person who doesn't find advantage with everything he does, an idea began to form and some digging later he produced the first picturesque lake which he named the Fly Lake or the Rainbow lake and a new venture was born.